Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  * Automatic recovery from crashes, corrupt-data, and other such conditions
  * Event handlers must be small, up to five or six statements max
  * Maintain average MI of 75+ and CycComp to 5 or less in non-GUI methods
+ * JSON is shared in AbleLicensing.WsApi - enums are deliberately omitted
  * 65% test coverage of non-GUI code, addressing all happy-paths therein

 User Levels (and corresponding License Code delimiters)...
- 0. Eval (Evaluation, Time Limited, Limited Undo, No Support, No Admin)
+ 0. Evaluation (Time Limited, Limited Undo, No Support, No Admin)
  1. Deactivated (abuse deactivates most latent)     en-dash, not a hyphen: –
  2. Standard (Regular activated version)                           hyphen: -
  3. ProCPA (Named Accts, SLA, Live Support, Mult Instances)     ampersand: &